 In response to the above NH Public Health Services’ post, Corelle commented the following:

-We are very proud of our Corelle products, which are made of Vitrelle, a tempered glass consisting of glass laminated into three layers.
+“We are very proud of our Corelle products, which are made of Vitrelle, a tempered glass consisting of glass laminated into three layers.
 Corelle was first introduced by Corning over 50 years ago and in 2000 started to be manufactured by the company known today as Instant Brands.
 All Corelle products meet the safety standards at the time of manufacturing.

 As manufacturing and regulatory practices have evolved, so have Corelle products.
 We routinely test Corelle products for lead and cadmium contents at internationally recognized, third-party testing laboratories.
 This testing confirms that our products comply with applicable federal and state safety regulations.

 Corelle dinnerware has come in many different patterns over the years since it was first introduced by Corning and continued with Instant Brands, and many vintage/legacy pieces have become cherished collectors’ items.
 Before 2000, and before tighter lead content safety regulations, a small amount of lead was an ingredient in the decorating process of many household products.
-Given the recent demand for use of vintage products every day, we are further investigating pre-2000 Corelle products to confirm they comply with today’s safety standards – and whether it’s okay to use pre-2000 product as everyday dinnerware.
+Given the recent demand for use of vintage products every day, we are further investigating pre-2000 Corelle products to confirm they comply with today’s safety standards – and whether it’s okay to use a pre-2000 product as everyday dinnerware.

-Whatever way you choose to enjoy your Corelle products, either decoratively or at your table every day, we hope you enjoy them as much as we do.
+Whatever way you choose to enjoy your Corelle products, either decoratively or at your table every day, we hope you enjoy them as much as we do.“

 Okay, so Corelle decided to investigate the safety of their dishes made before 2000.
 What did they find?

-What Plates Did Corelle Test?
+Corelle’s Findings: Which Plates Did They Test?

 Corelle tested their patterns made between 1978 and 2000.
 Their findings are just below.